Rectus abdominis muscle

 The rectus abdominius muscle is one of four muscles of the anterior abdominal wall.
 It acts as a flexor of the spine and an accessory muscle of respiration.
 In those with low body fat, is clearly visible beneath the skin.
 In this article we will discuss the gross and functional anatomy of the rectus abdominis muscle.
 We will also discuss the clinical relevance of the structure, and provide a summary of key points at the end of the article.
 We will finally conclude with some review questions to test the reader’s understanding of the article content.

 The muscle itself is a flexor of the spine, and also acts as an accessory muscle of respiration.
-It compressed the abdomen, which raises the diaphragm further due to superior displacement of the abdominal contents, which allows for more air to be released during exhalation.
+It compressed the abdomen, which raises the diaphragm further due to superior displacement of the abdominal contents, allowing for more air to be released during exhalation.

 The rectus abdominius muscle is innervated by the thoracoabdominal nerves, which enter the rectus sheath by piercing its anterior surface.
 They pass between the transversus abdominis and internal oblique muscle layers, and pierce the sheath of the rectus abdominis muscle.
 The nerves are simply the anterior divisions of the 7th to 11th lower intercostal nerves, that continue to supply the abdominal wall after the intercostal spaces they supplied end medially.